 Animals appear in Karlson’s work again and again, blending with the human environment and also into human figures, creating hybrid creatures – it is not always clear where the human ends and the animal begins.
 One such example is Can’t See (2023), a sculpture with the head of a fish and the body of a woman, that refers in its title to humans’ inability, or unwillingness, to understand how we pollute the environment.
 Short Story (2019), combining a seal skeleton and transparent PVC fabric also highlights the relationship between humans and animals, and how dated the idea of the human as the king of nature is.

-In Return to Innocence (2021, EKKM), Karlson’s largest solo exhibition to date, the artist deconstructed mythological narratives and used the fragments to create a pseudo-solemn context.
+In Return to Innocence (2021, EKKM), the artist deconstructed mythological narratives and used the fragments to create a pseudo-solemn context.
 The dramatic narrative exhibition ran through all three floors of the EKKM building, and her sculptures evoked the fast passing of time, the constant presence of death, and the sad poetry of it all.

 Edith Karlson has studied installation and sculpture at the Estonian Academy of Arts (BA, 2006; MA, 2008).
 She has been awarded with the Estonian Academy of Arts Young Artist’s Prize (2006), Köler Prize People’s Choice Award (2015), and the Annual Award of the visual and applied arts endowment of the Estonian Cultural Endowment (2019).
 Karlson is among the recipients of the national artists’ salary between 2018-2020 and 2022-2024, and was granted the Estonian Cultural Endowment’s main award in 2021.
-Edith Karlson will represent Estonia at the 60th Venice Biennale.
-The biennale opens in spring 2024.
+Edith Karlson represents Estonia at the 60th Venice Biennale in 2024.